callec/am-reader/README.md

 ## Basics
 The server is written in golang.
 The code for the executable is located in `cmd/site/`, and its dependencies are factored out to `internal/<package name>`.
-Packages in `internal/` should have no dependencies between each other.
+Packages in `internal/` should (preferably) have no dependencies between each other.
 Additional packages and code that are used globally is located in the root directory.

 ## Running